Flybuys vs Everyday Rewards: How they compare

 Here are a few things you can do to boost your rewards earnings potential:

-- Consider adding your immediate family members to your rewards program and that way you are all working towards building your points balance together.
+- Consider adding immediate family members to your rewards program and that way you are all working towards building your points balance together.

-- Don’t forget to add the relevant details when you’re shopping online with a retail partner so that you can collect points on your purchases.
+- Don’t forget to add the relevant details when you’re shopping online with a retail partner so you can collect points on your purchases.

 - Check the app for any offers before you go shopping.
 You might also choose to go in weekly and activate them so that you don’t have to worry about checking.